dlt-hub/dlt/docs/website/blog/2024-03-25-smart-dashboarding-tools.md

 2. How many companies do we serve? ✅
 3. How many deals do we have by month? ✅
 4. Deals broken by industry, shown as percentages ❌
-5. Revenue of deal by stage ❌ Proportion of each deal stage’s revenue ❌
+5. Revenue of a deal by stage ❌ Proportion of each deal stage’s revenue ❌
-6. What percentage of companies are in the computer software industry? ✅
+6. What percentage of companies is in the computer software industry? ✅
 7. Show revenue by month ✅ **Worked even though the revenue column is named “amount” - it could infer!**
 8. How many deals are signed by each company? **✅**